Tutorial: Create a hierarchy of IoT Edge devices

 You can also find the IP address and FQDN on the Azure portal.
 For the IP address, navigate to your list of virtual machines and note the Public IP address field.
 For the FQDN, go to each virtual machine's overview page and look for the DNS name field.

-- 443: Used between parent and child edge hubs for REST API calls.
+- 443: Used between parent and child edge hubs for REST API calls and to pull docker container images.

 - 5671, 8883: Used for AMQP and MQTT.